warunatrivet/uwazi_test/Edit-your-site-information.md

 ![Site info](http://www.uwazi.io/wp-content/uploads/2017/04/site-info.png)

+# Custom header

+Sadly is not possible to edit your header from Settings right now, but we will work to make it available soon.
+Meanwhile, you can create an [issue](https://github.com/huridocs/uwazi/issue/) and we will customise the header background image for you.

+Requirements:

-It is possible to customise the header background image on your Uwazi instance.
-The logotype is PNG format (transparent background) and 72px height.
+- Your logotype in PNG format (transparent background) and 72px height.
 Width is not fixed, but limited to 288px, so you can play until that size.
+- Your brand colour to change the header background.

-We will upload it for you once you have the final design.
+We will upload all the changes it for you once you have the final design.